Skogix/svim/README.md

 - [ ] helpers/util
 - [ ] lazygit to git
 - [ ] telescope plugins
   - [x] telescope.nvim: A highly extendable fuzzy finder over lists.
-It supports searching files, buffers, and more with a powerful interface.
+It supports searching files, buffers, and more with a powerfuL interface.
 - [ ] plugins
   - [ ] trouble
   - [ ] undo "mbbill/undotree",